-A. A majority of the outstanding shares on March 30, 2016 will constitute a quorum for voting at the Annual Meeting.
+A. The holders of shares entitled to cast a majority of the votes on March 29, 2017 will constitute a quorum for voting at the Annual Meeting.
 If you vote, your shares will be part of the quorum.
 Abstentions and broker non-votes will be counted in determining the quorum.
-On March 30, 2016, there were 42,100,993 shares of our common stock outstanding.
+On March 29, 2017, there were 42,451,096 shares of our common stock outstanding and 2,000,000 shares of our Series A convertible preferred stock outstanding.
+At the Annual Meeting, each share of Series A convertible preferred stock is entitled to 5.7471 votes.